 Mathús: A newer addition, providing an upscale dining experience with a focus on Icelandic seafood and gourmet recipes.

-Hjá Höllu: Located at the C gates, this restaurant offers wood oven pizzas in just the matter of minutes.
+Hjá Höllu: Located at the C gates, this restaurant offers wood oven pizzas in just a matter of minutes.

 Hotels at or near the airport